lorefnon/hbs-dedent-helper/README.md

 This is visually unappealing.
 In addition, for indentation sensitve languages this can break the code.

-To solve this we provide two helpers:
+To solve this we provide following helpers:

 1. `dedent` helper: